Dr Ludwig Becker's Grave: History

-Doctor Ludwig Becker, a member of the Burke and Wills expedition, died on 29 April 1861 and his grave, together with those of William Purcell and Charles Stone, is located on a stock route along the western bank of Kooliatto Waterhole on the Bulloo River.
+Doctor Ludwig Becker, a member of the Burke and Wills expedition, died en route on 29 April 1861.
+His grave, together with those of William Purcell and Charles Stone, is located on a stock route along the western bank of Kooliatto Waterhole on the Bulloo River.

 Becker was born at Darmstadt, Germany in 1808.
 He achieved a Doctorate of Philosophy and left Germany for political reasons during the 1848 revolution.
 After some time in Rio de Janeiro he arrived at Launceston, Tasmania in 1851.
 He was described by Lady Denison as:one of those universal geniuses who can do anything...a very good naturalist, geologist...draws and plays and sings, conjures and ventriloquises and imitates the notes of birds so accuratelyIn 1852–54, while gold digging in Bendigo, Victoria, Becker made meteorological observations and produced sketches which he exhibited in Melbourne in April 1854.
 He became a council member of the Victorian Society of Fine Arts in 1856 and of the Philosophical Institute of Victoria in 1859, and was a leading member of the German Club.
 He corresponded with ornithologist and zoologist John Gould, known as the father of bird study in Australia, on the lyrebird, and was one of the first to try to raise a lyrebird chick and sent sketches of the egg to ornithologists in Germany and France.

 His scientific knowledge and artistic ability qualified him for selection as a member of the Victorian Exploring Expedition in 1860–61, which has since become known as the Burke and Wills expedition.
 It was organised by the Philosophical Institute which in 1860 became the Royal Society of Victoria.

 The Burke and Wills expedition was led by Robert O'Hara Burke, who was a superintendent of police in the Castlemaine district when, in 1860, he was given leave to take command of the exploring expedition to cross the continent from south to north.

 The objectives of the expedition were hazy and its route, from Cooper's Creek to the Gulf of Carpentaria, was decided less than a month before it set out.
 Burke's instructions, sent after him because they were not ready at the time, were incoherent.
 The real object of the expedition appears to have been to snatch from the South Australian explorer, John McDouall Stuart, the honour of making the first south–north crossing of the continent.
 Sir Henry Barkly, Governor of Victoria 1856–1863, described it as the glorious race across the continent between the expeditions fitted out in this and the adjacent colony of South Australia.